-Some indicators require reporting to be on a per customer basis whereas others are on a per incident basis.
-For example, Indicator NQR 1 (Number of premises of small use customers interrupted for more than 12 hours continuously) should be reported on a per customer/premises basis.
+Some indicators require reporting to be on a number-of-customers basis whereas others are on a number-of-incidents basis.
+For example, Indicator NQR1 (Number of premises of small use customers interrupted for more than 12 hours continuously) should be reported on a number-of-customers/premises basis.
 This means that if a premises of a small use customer is interrupted for more than 12 hours continuously, and more than once during a reporting year, the premises should only be counted once.
-Indicator CCD 4 (Total number of reconnections provided) should be reported on a per incident basis.
+Indicator CCD4 (Total number of reconnections provided) should be reported on a number-of-incidents basis.
 This means that if a premises is reconnected more than once during a reporting year, each reconnection should be recorded separately.